(406) 404-1600

 • THEO 5301Theological Foundations

 Theological Foundations is designed to give the student a fundamental understanding of the principles, nature, and purpose of Christian theology, and to prepare the student for further study in particular areas of theology.
+THEO 5301 is a prerequisite for all 6000-7000 level Theological Studies courses.
 (3 credit hours)

 • SPR 5301Spiritual Foundations

 SPR 5301 is an introduction to spiritual formation and discipleship.
-It is meant to give the student a basis to begin to reflect on their own spiritual journey and formation as well as consider what practices and actions might further their journey toward being formed into the image of Christ.
+The course begins by discussing the nature of the human person, and the importance of adventure and the arts to spirituality.
+It then proceeds to give the student a basis to begin to reflect on their own spiritual journey and formation, as well as consider what practices and actions might further their journey toward being formed into the image of Christ.
+SPR 5301 is a prerequisite for all 6000-7000 level Spiritual Studies courses.
 (3 credit hours)

 • CUL 5301Foundations for Culture and Mission

 This foundations course examines the nature of the church and its interaction with the world.
 The vocation of the church will be discussed, especially the mission of the church (missio ecclesia) in light of the mission of God (missio Dei), and the concepts of worldview and cultural hermeneutics will be introduced as means to help understand the culture in which we are immersed as well as the specific individuals around us.
 Throughout the course, the emphasis will be on how the church as the people of God can effectively engage and bring the life of Christ to bear on its community.
+CUL 5301 is a prerequisite for all 6000-7000 level Cultural Studies courses.
 (3 credit hours)

 • COM 5301Communication and Pastoral Foundations

 This course is designed to give students a fundamental understanding of the theological and biblical foundations of homiletics and pastoral ministry and prepare them for further study in practical theology.
-This course cross-lists as MIN 5301.
+COM 5301 is a prerequisite for all 6000-7000 level Communication and Ministry Studies courses.
 (3 credit hours)

 • LED 5301Leadership Foundations

 LED 5301 explores a shared form of leadership, one that combines the servant leadership paradigm modeled in the New Testament with a contemporary approach that considers the various ways in which leaders communicate appropriately with their teams.
+LED 5301 is a prerequisite for all 6000-7000 level Leadership Studies courses.
 (3 credit hours)

 Biblical Studies and Languages